EA Sports has released the player ratings for the new edition, FIFA 22.

 However, he has failed to secure a spot in the top 10 highest-rated players in FIFA 22.

-He deserved a spot on the list, but it seems the popularity contest of players has meddled in the ranking system once again.
+Mohamed Salah also deserved a place on the list, but it seems the popularity contest of players has meddled in the ranking system once again.